Line Dance History Australia

 On to Tamworth and several readers were upset over the Editor's reference to Tamworth as "Gulch Gully" in the previous issue.
 Clarifying, the Ed says that Tamworth is a thriving metropolis and fun place to be.
 Just a misunderstanding.
 We made our own enquiries with the locals, and they told us the Editor's comment was probably more about Tamworth being hot and dry in January rather than anything negative.
 In fact, they said it can get so hot, you can fry an egg on the bonnet of your car for breakfast!
 OK, point taken.

-We celebrate the fun and colour of Tamworth with all the results from the 3rd Australian Country Line Dancing Championships at Calrossy and take a look at the West Tamworth Leagues Club Dance Night - often referred to as the Championship "Warm Up Night". there's the 1995 Masters in Wanganui, New Zealand, as well as the Big Country Weekend incorporating the Country Music Association’s Showcase Challenge where Music Clubs compete for the Music Association of the Year trophy.
+We celebrate the fun and colour of Tamworth with all the results from the 3rd Australian Country Line Dancing Championships 1995 at Calrossy and take a look at the West Tamworth Leagues Club Dance Night - often referred to as the Championship "Warm Up Night".
+There's the 1995 Masters in Wanganui, New Zealand, as well as the Big Country Weekend incorporating the Country Music Association’s Showcase Challenge where Music Clubs compete for the Music Association of the Year trophy.

 Unfortunately, there was some disquiet amongst dancers and judges this year concerning competition rules and protocols and it would appear that this may become a big topic of conversation amongst the various dance clubs over the next 12 months.
 Be sure to catch up with all the latest Goss' in our next BIG bumper May/June issue!